 - We provide clean bedsheets, pillows, pillowcases and blankets.
 Due to the risk of bedbugs, we can not allow sleeping bags to be used.

-is a limit of five nights stay, but longer visits may be arranged
+is a limit of five nights stay, requests for longer visits may be considered by the manager.

 is expected to keep things clean, including making beds, sweeping